Inclusive communication

 Particular things to be mindful of:

-• Fonts: Use clean and legible fonts in readable sizes such as 11 or 12pt.
+Fonts: Use clean and legible fonts in readable sizes such as 11 or 12pt.
 Sans-serif fonts are noted to be easier to read than their serif alternatives.
 Strong choices include Verdana, Tahoma, Calibri, Helvetica, Lucinda sans and Arial.
 If using a serif font, Times New Roman and Georgia are good contenders.
-Read more on fonts herearrow-up-right.
+Read more on fonts here.

 Last updated